rajat-gupta1/Font_Classifier/README.md

 ## Results

+### Evaluation Metric

 The evaluation metric used in this project is accuracy.
 This choice is based on the fact that the data is fairly balanced, making accuracy an intuitive and self-explanatory metric for assessing performance.

+### Curves

 Following are the loss and accuracy curves of the model

 ![Loss and Accuracy Curves](Sample_Images/Loss_Acc_Curves.png)

 The loss and accuracy here refers to the loss and accuracy of the subimages.
 The "Full Image Test Accuracy" curve is the accuracy curve for the full image.

+## Weights

+The model_0.pth file containes the weights associated the model.
+To use these weights and perform prediction on any image, the user can run the part below `8.2 Loading the model`